zakaf/creativity/README.md

 * Error caused by a return with unknown citedAuthor is fixed
 * Repeated co-citation is now removed, instead the output now shows the count of the same co-citation next to the input and the output author

+March 31, 2014
+* The return will be sorted by the number of co-citation (high to low) then the alphabetical order.
+* The program saves an information about how two authors are related (which works of them and others make them co-cited)
+* The return is saved into a csv file

 Known/Possible Bugs
 ----------